Talking about money

 - You could mention something you have seen on TV or the soaps?

-- Be honest.
-This is the hard.
-It is hard to not try and put a ‘brave face on’ but being honest about your situation and the issues you are experiencing will help you to get support from friends and family.
+- Be honest about your situation and the issues you are experiencing.
+This will help you in getting the right support from friends and family.

 The chat

 You’ve started the conversation.
 That is great.
-Just stick to the facts and explain your circumstances, how it is making you feel, and what you are doing about it.
-Is there ways that your friends and family can help support you?
+Stick to the facts and explain your circumstances, how it is making you feel and what you’re doing about it.
+Are there ways that your friends and family can help support you?

-- Be honest– This is the hard.
-Sometimes we try and put a ‘brave face on’ but being honest about your situation and the issues you are experiencing will help you to get support from friends and family.
+- Be honest: Sometimes we try and put a ‘brave face on’, but being honest about your situation and the issues you’re experiencing will help you in the long run.

-- Listen – Your friends and family members might have things to say.
-They might be shocked or worried.
-This is normal.
+- Listen: Listen to what your friends and family members might have to say.
+They might be shocked or worried, but this is normal.
 Try and give them the time to process things and listen to what they are saying.
 Try not to talk over them as this can easily lead to an argument.

 Talking to your children about money

 Talking to your children about money can be hard.
-We all want our children to have the best we can afford.
-We want them to have the things their friends have and to be able to do activities and hobbies.
-Sometimes, that is just not possible.
+We all want our children to have the best.
+We want them to have the things their friends have, but sometimes, this is just not possible.

-Having conversations about money with your children is actually a really good way of ensuring they understand the basics of money and this helps them in the long term.
+Having conversations about money with your children is actually a really good way of ensuring they understand the basics of finances, which really helps them in the long term.

 Conversations with children should always be age appropriate and they don’t need to be structured as a conversation.
 You could incorporate it into a game!
 Here are some ideas for talking about money with kids:

-- Playing shops – You could start showing you child the difference in prices in their play shops or cafes.
-This can also help teach your child about the different values of money – notes and coins.
+- Playing shops: You could start showing you child the difference in prices in their play shops or cafes.
+This can also help teach your child about the different values of money, like notes and coins.

 Talking to your children about money worries